 Just like deep breathing, meditation can reprogram the brain and improve your ability to regulate emotions.
 Through meditation, you familiarize yourself with anxiety and choose to recognize and deal with related emotions.
 Then, you let each feeling go.
 This approach can help you differentiate between founded worries and irrational episodes.

-Check out all my style tips on the City Girl Gone Mom Pinterest board!
+Check out all my parenting tips on the City Girl Gone Mom Pinterest board!

 Take a Bath